icon-project/documentation/howto/how-to-set-the-policy-for-the-transaction-fee.md

 ---
-title: "How to set the policy for the transaction fee"
+title: "How to set the policy for the transaction fees"
 excerpt: ""
 ---

 ## Overview

-Users must pay the transaction fee to execute a smart contract (SCORE) on the ICON Network.
-But the transaction fee charged to the users would hinder attracting more users into the SCORE service.
-Thus we provide new features called "Fee Sharing" and "Virtual Step" to solve this well-known problem.
+Users must pay the transaction fees to execute a smart contract (SCORE) on the ICON Network.
+But the fact that all DApp users were required to pay transaction fees has been a major hurdle to attract more users into the DApp service.
+With the Fee 2.0 feature (Fee Sharing and Virtual Step), the DApp service operators will be able to pay the transaction fees on behalf of the service users.

-This document shows how to use the Fee Sharing and Virtual Step, and what benefits service operators can get from the new features.
+This document shows how to use the Fee Sharing and Virtual Step, and what benefits the service operators can get from the new features.

 ## Intended Audience

-Service operators who want their users to use their services without any transaction fees.
+ICON DApp service operators who want the users to use their services without paying any transaction fees.

 ## Purpose

-Service operators are able to set some policy options for the transaction fee after following this document.
+Service operators will be able to set the policy for the transaction fees after following this document.

-* Service operators can pay the transaction fee on behalf of the service users.
+* Service operators can pay the transaction fees on behalf of the service users.
 * Service operators can offset the fee burden by using the Virtual Step system.

 ## Prerequisites

-* Basic concept of the transaction fee and Step on ICON Network
+* Basic concept of the transaction fees and Step on ICON Network
-* Knowledge of the ICON JSON-RPC APIs.
+* Knowledge of the ICON JSON-RPC APIs
+* Writing SCORE

-## Make a SCORE which supports the Fee Sharing
+## Make a SCORE which supports Fee Sharing

-Be default, all the transaction fee to execute a SCORE will be charged to the transaction sender.
-However, the SCORE can determine who will pay the transaction fee during its execution.
-To do this, we provide the following APIs that can be invoked on the SCORE method, which are declared in `IconScoreBase`.
+By default, all the transaction fees to execute a SCORE will be charged to the transaction sender.
+However, the SCORE can determine who will pay the transaction fees during its execution.
+To do this, we provide the following APIs that can be invoked from the SCORE external method.

 * `get_fee_sharing_proportion(self) -> int`
     * Returns the current fee sharing proportion of the SCORE.
     * Return value
         * the current fee sharing proportion that the SCORE will pay
-        * 100 means the SCORE will pay 100% of transaction fee on behalf of the transaction sender.
+        * 100 means the SCORE will pay 100% of transaction fees on behalf of the transaction sender.
         * `int` value between 0 to 100
 * `set_fee_sharing_proportion(self, proportion: int)`
-    * Sets the proportion of the transaction fee that the SCORE will pay
+    * Sets the proportion of the transaction fees that the SCORE will pay
+    * `proportion` should be between 0 to 100
     * If this method is invoked multiple times, the last proportion value will be used.

 ### SCORE Example

 The following example sets the fee sharing proportion according to the white list that can be set separately.
-If the user is in the white list, some or all of the transaction fee will be shared by the SCORE operator as much as the proportion value set in the white list.
+If the transaction sender (`self.tx.origin`) is in the white list, some or all of the transaction fees will be charged to the SCORE as much as the proportion value set in the white list.

 ```python
 from iconservice import *